GUIDE 2024

 For each type of document, the document creation procedure defines the particular employee who will create the document and how it will be created.
 The procedure will also define the document formatting, including the information to be included in the header and footer, naming conventions, and other relevant details.

-Document Review and Approval
+Initial Document Review and Approval

 Document Revision

-For documents that require revision on a periodic or as-needed basis, the document review procedure defines who can initiate or request document revisions, and who makes the actual revisions.
+For documents that require revision on a periodic or as-needed basis, the document review procedure defines who can initiate or request document revisions and who makes the actual revisions.
 The procedure also includes the method to be used for recordings information related to version control such as document owner, revision number, and chronological information such as date of current revision and next review date.

 Revised documents also need to undergo review and approval before they are published.